Aaron Reardon (soccer)

-Aaron Reardon (born 11 March 1999) is an Australian professional footballer who plays as a centre back.
+Aaron Reardon (born 11 March 1999) is an Australian professional soccer player who plays as a centre back for Gold Coast Knights in NPL Queensland.

 Career

 FFA CoE

 In 2015, Reardon joined FFA CoE on a year's long scholarship leading up to the FIFA U-17 World Cup but did not debut or feature for the national team.

 Brisbane Roar

 Reardon signed his first professional contract with Brisbane Roar on 27 September 2018, penning a multi-year deal with the club.
 He made his professional A-League debut for the Roar on 2 January 2019, starting in a 2–2 draw against the Newcastle Jets at McDonald Jones Stadium.

 Reardon was part of the 2018-19 Y-League championship winning Brisbane Roar Youth team, captaining the Young Roar to a 3–1 over Western Sydney Wanderers Youth in the 2019 Y-League Grand Final on 1 February 2019.

 Reardon was released by the Roar on 7 September 2020, at the conclusion of the 2019-2020 A-League season.